Ivanov1N/sap_gis_app/README.md

 # Find Missing Assets (SAP and GIS)

-This is a simple application for comparing two spreadsheet tables
+This is a simple application for comparing two spreadsheet tables.

 ## Description